 - Start a company in Andorra, requiring €3,000 for share capital, or

-We took the active residency route, as we had every intention of calling Andorra home, spending the bulk of our time within the borders and moving here for good.
+I chose the active residency route, as we had every intention of calling Andorra home, spending the majority our time within the borders, and moving here for good.

-After travelling a lot and being on that “where is home” rollercoaster, we’d decided on spending a minimum of 9 months in one place (“home”) each year, only leaving briefly for some sun during Winter or to visit friends/family, I later stumbled on this post.
-It seems we aren’t alone.
+After travelling a lot and being on wondering “where is home?”, we’d decided on spending a minimum of 9 months in one place each year, only leaving briefly for some sun during Winter or to visit friends/family.

 Keep in mind though, that in comparison to other first world countries, this is still very affordable.